hackathon-RSF/toki-pona-dictionary/README.md

-# toki-pona-dictionary
+# Toki Pona Dictionary

-A mobile dictionary for Toki Pona language.
+A mobile dictionary for the Toki Pona language.